Research Proves Ginger has 18 Medicinal Benefits

-‘Universal Medicine’ in Ayurveda
+‘Universal Medicine’ of Ayurveda

 An accumulation of studies and chemical analyses in 2000 determined that ginger has at least 477 active constituents.
 Each of these constituents can stimulate a slightly different physiological mechanism in the body—often moderating the mechanisms of other constituents.
 This is one of the secrets, by the way, of traditional herbs.
 Their constituents buffer and balance each other.

 Herbalists classify ginger as analgesic, tonic, expectorant, carminative, antiemetic, stimulant, anti-inflammatory, and antimicrobial.